-Theorem 1 ([11, 26]) After N insertions and deletions of elements from a total order into an initially empty persistent B-tree, the structure uses O(N/B)space and supports range queries in any version in $O(\log_B N + T/B)$ I/Os.
+THEOREM 1. ([11; 26]) After N insertions and deletions of elements with a total order into an initially empty persistent B-tree, the structure uses O(N/B) space and supports range queries in any version in $O(\log_B N + T/B)$ I/Os.
 An update can be performed on the newest version in $O(\log_B N)$ I/Os.

-2.2 Modified persistent B-tree
+2.2 Modified Persistent B-tree

 In the persistent B-tree as described above, elements were stored in the leaves only.
 To search efficiently, internal nodes also contain elements ("routing elements").
 In our discussion of the persistent B-tree so far we did not discuss precisely how these elements are obtained, that is, we did not discuss what element is inserted in parent(v) when a new node (or leaf) v is created and a new reference is inserted in parent(v).
-As in normal B-trees, a copy of the maximal element in v is used as a routing element in parent(v) when v is created.
-Since copies of an element can be present as routing elements in internal nodes long after the element is deleted, all elements stored in the persistent B-tree during its entire lifespan need to be comparable (the elements need to be totally ordered).
-As mentioned, this means that the persistent B-tree cannot be used to design an I/Oefficient vertical ray-shooting structure.
+As in standard, non-persistent B-trees, the persistent B-trees described above use a copy of the maximal element in v as a routing element in parent(v) when v is created.
+Therefore, when an element is deleted, that is, marked as dead in a leaf, live copies of the element can still exist as routing element e at time t we only compare e with elements considered alive at time t, we may compare e to an internal routing copy of an element long after the original leaf element is marked dead.
+If not all elements stored in the persistent B-tree during its entire lifespan are comparable, that is, if they are not totally ordered, we cannot evaluate the comparisons needed to perform the search.
+In the vertical ray shooting problem, segments are only partially ordered (only segments intersecting a give vertical line can be compared) and therefore the standard persistent B-tree cannot be used to design an I/O-efficient vertical ray shooting structure.

-To obtain a persistent B-tree structure that only requires elements present in the same version to be comparable, we modify the structure to store actual elements in all nodes; we impose the new invariant that the alive elements at any time t form a B-tree with data elements in internal as well as leaf nodes (as opposed to just in leaves).
+To obtain an I/O-efficient vertical ray-shooting structure, we construct a persistent B-tree structure that only requires elements present in the same version to be comparable.
+To do so, we modify the existing persistent B-tree to store actual data elements in both leaf nodes and internal nodes, and impose the new invariant that the alive elements at any time t form a B-tree with data elements in internal as well as leaf nodes.
+Thus, the main difference between our modified structure and the previous structure is that at any given time t, at most one live copy of an element exists in the structure; we do not create multiple live copies of the same element to use as routing elements.
 Except for slight modifications to the version-split, split, merge, and share operations, the insert algorithm remains unchanged.
 In the delete algorithm we need to be careful when deleting an element x in an internal node u.
-Since x is associated with a reference to a child u_c of u, we cannot simply mark x dead by updating its existence interval.
-Instead, we first find its predecessor y in a leaf below u and persistently delete it.
-Then we delete x from u, insert y with a reference to the child u_c , and perform the relevant rebalancing.
+Since x is the only live copy, we must mark it as dead, but x is also associated with a reference to a child u_c of u that is still alive.
+Therefore, instead of immediately marking x dead, we first find x's predecessor y in a leaf below u and persistently delete it.
+Then we delete x from u, insert a live copy of y with a reference to the child u{c_1} and perform the relevant rebalancing.
 What remains is to describe the modifications to the rebalance operations.